 So why are we writing about this?
 To shout out to our Canadian friends!
 Just kidding again.
 Boxing Day is all about giving to others—and giving to others has quite a bit to offer when it comes to overcoming addiction.
 A growing amount of research supports the positive association between giving back to others and a number of benefits.

-Here are a few examples of how giving helps with kicking addictive behaviors and addiction:
+Here are a few examples of he benefits of giving back for you and your recovery:

-- Considering the needs of others may help you maintain progress longer.
-Helping has been linked to longer remission periods for substance use disorders.1 There a number of possible reasons for this.
-It can reduce social isolation, obsessive thinking, and provide a welcome distraction.
+Considering the needs of others may help you maintain progress longer.
+Helping has been linked to longer remission periods for substance use disorders.
+There a number of possible reasons for this.
+It can reduce social isolation and obsessive thinking, and provide a welcome distraction.

-- Helping those with a shared malady reaps its own set of benefits.
-Researchers call this the “HTP”, short for the helper's therapy principle.2 We call it helping a buddy out.
-Whatever you want to call it, the bottom line is that science suggests finding a person to help with addictive behavior helps you too!
+Helping those with a shared malady reaps its own set of benefits.
+Researchers call this the “HTP”, short for the Helper’s Therapy Principle.
+We call it helping a buddy out!
+Whatever you want to call it, the bottom line is that science suggests that finding a person to help with addictive behavior helps you too!

-- Behavioral and emotional compassion boost your wellbeing and longevity along with your health.
-It’s “good to be good”, according to research, because altruism is associated with greater well-being, longevity, and health overall.
-One caveat: make sure helping tasks aren’t too overwhelming.3
+Behavioral and emotional compassion boost your wellbeing and longevity, along with your health.
+It’s “good to be good”, according to research.
+Altruism is associated with greater well-being, longevity, and health overall.
+One caveat: make sure the helping tasks you take on aren’t too overwhelming.

 There you have it!
 Now go out and celebrate Boxing Day—not in the boxing ring but by giving back.